PandoraMedia/hydra/hydra-android-gradle-plugin/README.md

 - Thread balancing is currently not implemented for Android plugin; `balanceThreads` option is simply ignored.

-Here is a simple example for a project comprised of a single app module, which in turn contains _all_ the tests:
+Here is a simple example for a project comprised of a single app module which contains all the tests.
+The following changes should be made to your root-level build.gradle:
 ```
 buildscript {
     repositories {